Fire marshal: Florida Fire Marshal

-The Florida Division of State Fire Marshal (SFM) is located within the Department of Financial Services, where Florida's Chief Financial Officer (CFO) also serves as Florida's State Fire Marshal.
+The Florida Division of State Fire Marshal (SFM) is located within the Department of Financial Services, where the Chief Financial Officer of Florida (CFO) also serves as Florida's State Fire Marshal.

 The SFM office serves local fire departments who request assistance with conducting fire investigations and provides fire training colleges throughout the state.
 It is headquartered in Tallahassee, with numerous field offices located across the state.

 The investigators working for the SFM office are sworn law enforcement officers, with powers to make arrests, conduct searches and seizures, serve summonses, and carry firearms.
 These law enforcement officers conduct complex investigations and have the ability to make arrests statewide.
 Investigators conduct thousands of fire-related investigations each year, with approximately 45% being determined to be arson in 2009.
 Florida SFM investigators make arrest in 18% of the arson fires investigated, which is above the national average of 16%.
 Fire investigations are complex and potentially dangerous.

 The Florida SFM Forensic Laboratory receives and examines over 10,000 evidence submissions every year.
 These submissions come from fire departments, police departments, sheriff's offices and SFM investigators.
 The crime laboratory offers a wide variety of services to include examination of fire debris, explosives analysis, image reproduction and forensic video analysis.
 The forensic experts in the laboratory conduct consultations with investigators, prosecutors, and other attorneys on analyses and general aspects of forensic science.
 These consultations are often in preparation for expert witness testimony in criminal court.